Kazakhstan activists recall path from protest to bloodshed | Law-Order

 But nearly two weeks after the events that led to scores of deaths and about 16,000 arrests, the government has not presented any evidence to support its allegation of outside involvement.

-It remains unclear whether these more violent actors were individuals taking advantage of the mayhem to loot and vandalise stores, or if they were part of organized groups with larger political motives.
+It remains unclear whether these more violent actors were individuals taking advantage of the mayhem to loot and vandalise stores, or if they were part of organised groups with larger political motives.

 Protesters, however, say their rallies were somehow undermined, leading to the crackdown by security forces.
 Tokayev has said authorities didn't use force at peaceful demonstrations.